official-stockfish/WDL_model/Readme.md

 To generate the WLD model two steps are needed:

 1. Run scoreWLDstat.py to parse a large collection of pgn files providing the data.
 By default the script will look for pgn files in the pgn folder that end with `.pgn`, unless a different directory is specified.
+For this step, specify the with option `--NormalizePawnValue` the correct number to convert pawn scores (as assumed to be in the pgn) to the units internally used by the engine.

 2. Run scoreWLDana_moves_fit.py to compute the model parameters